eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

     Notes:
     * For ICY metadata, the GET request to the Icecast server must contain the `Icy-Metadata: 1` header to enable metadata.
       * CORS must allow the `Icy-Metadata` header.
 Without this header, ICY metadata is not returned in the Icecast response.
     * An inadequate CORS policy on the Icecast server may prevent the `Icy-MetaInt` header from being read.
 To work around this, `IcecastMetadataReader` will attempt to detect the metadata interval.
-Alternatively, the metadata interval can be manually determined an passed into the `icyMetaInt` option.
+Alternatively, the metadata interval can be manually determined and passed into the `icyMetaInt` option.
     * See the [Troublshooting](#troublshooting) section for more information on CORS.

     <pre>